Krdhirendra/Snake_game/README.md

 Snake Game
-A simple Snake Game built using Python and the pygame library.
+A simple Snake Game built using Python and the Turtle library.
 Control the snake, eat food, and grow longer while avoiding collisions!

 Demo